abhishekarya1/Hash-Define-myNotes/content/microservices/patterns.md

 Types of Load Balancing:
 - **Server-Side Balancing**: load balancer decides which service instance to route request to
-- **Client-Side Balancing**: client itself decides which service instance to send request to
+- **Client-Side Balancing**: client itself decides which service instance to send request to (client doesn't send request to LB in this)

 Ex - HAProxy and Nginx.
 All cloud service providers provide Load Balancers of their own too.
 We can also implement our own Load Balancing strategy using [Spring Cloud Load Balancer](https://www.baeldung.com/spring-cloud-load-balancer).